Sports Concussions: Physical, Mental, and Emotional Recovery

 If you still absolutely love your sport and don’t want to leave it, can you find another way to stay involved?
 Can you be involved in coaching or managing a team?
 Perhaps you can mentor young athletes or get involved in promoting the sport in some way?

 Recovering from a concussion is not a simple, straight-line process.
 It’s physically, mentally, and emotionally challenging.
 As an athlete, you’ve probably surrounded yourself with a network of support: coaches, teammates, trainers, and others.
-Just as they can support you during your athletic training, they can provide support during your recovery, too.
+Just as they can support you during your athletic training, they can provide support during your recovery from sports-related injuries, too.

 That said, if your concussion symptoms haven’t gone away after a few weeks, you might be suffering from post-concussion syndrome.
 It’s important to find a good clinic that can evaluate you and treat your symptoms.
 We’ve written a guide to help you find the best concussion clinic to help you do that.

 If you’re experiencing symptoms that won’t resolve after a sports concussion, you’re not alone.
 95% of our patients experience statistically verified restoration of brain function.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.